jonsuh/fix-twitter/README.md

 Fix Twitter is a Chrome browser extension that fixes dumb things about Twitter and TweetDeck on the web.

 - Always show “replying to” in replies and threads.
-- Enable old school “replying to” view
+- Enable old school at-mention replies.
 - Replace `https://t.co` links with the original URLs ([wherever possible](#details)).

 ## Install